srrvnn/interviews/README.md

-forked from : Darcy Clarke's Front-end-Developer-Interview-Questions(https://github.com/darcyclarke/Front-end-Developer-Interview-Questions)
+forked from : Darcy Clarke's [Front-end-Developer-Interview-Questions](https://github.com/darcyclarke/Front-end-Developer-Interview-Questions)

 #Front-end Job Interview Questions

-This repo contains a number of front-end interview questions that can be used when vetting potential candidates.
-It is by no means recommended to use every single question here on the same candidate (that would take hours).
-Choosing a few items from this list should help you vet the intended skills you require.
+This repo contains a number of front-end interview questions that can help you be better prepared for a front end interview.
+It is by no means complete.

 [Rebecca Murphey](http://rmurphey.com/)'s [Baseline For Front-End Developers](http://rmurphey.com/blog/2012/04/12/a-baseline-for-front-end-developers/) is also a great resource to read up on before you head into an interview.